 - Evidence of molted bed bug shells

-- Small, white eggs found in the tape-edging of the mattress, box spring, edge of the carpet, corners of the furniture, etc.
+- Small, white eggs found in the tape-edging of the mattress, box spring, the edge of the carpet, corners of the furniture, etc.

 - Small reddish-brown blood stains or fecal material on the bed linens